 A court order is a written document issued by a judge in court.

-When getting legal help from an attorney, it is important that you have the most recent court order from your case if you have already been to court.
-This will allow the attorneys to better understand your current legal needs.
+When getting help from an attorney, it is important that you have the most recent court order from your case (if you have already been to court).
+This will allow the attorney to better understand your current legal needs.